 Despite Matt’s admirable musical reinvention in Las Vegas, he seems to be embarking on a journey down a road his brother is already far further along; it would be interesting to see how their relationship is doing down the line.

-Watch the trailer for Bros – After The Screaming Stops (the film is currently available on BBC iPlayer):
+Watch the trailer for Bros – After The Screaming Stops: